 Salt (according to your taste)

-Red chilli powder (according to your taste)
+Red chili powder (according to your taste)

-Hing (asafoetida) a pinch
+Hing (asafetida) a pinch

 Wash methi leaves under running water nicely and keep them in a strainer till all water drains out.